 Disclosure: This post contains affiliate links.
 As an affiliate, when you purchase through my links, you allow the company to pay me a small commission without costing you a penny more, which allows me to continue making free content.
 Thank you for your support!

 About the Holiday Snarf Scarf

-The pattern calls for 2 sets of size 1 snaps and an 18 mm bell – the snaps work as a safety feature to make this scarf easy to break away from your critter in case their scarf gets caught on anything.
+The pattern calls for 2 sets of size 1 snaps and an 18 mm bell.
+The snaps work as a safety feature making this scarf easy to break away from your critter in case their scarf gets caught on anything.
 (Just please always supervise your fur babies.)

 This pattern is written for an intermediate knitter.
 However, an ambitious beginner could try this out, too.

 This pattern has been tested and tech edited – thank you to all my lovely testers and to Kathie, my rock star tech editor!

 - Paintbox Simply DK 100% Acrylic (3.5 oz /100 g; 302 yd / 276 m) – 24 yd / 22 m in main color #102 (Cream) and 34 yd / 31 m in contrast color #115 (Red) OR color #126 (Green)